-2. Marinade the beef in the salt, shaoxing wine and corn flour with a tablespoon of water.
+2. Marinade the beef pieces (or the beef mince) in the salt, shaoxing wine and corn flour with a tablespoon of water.
 The corn flour will help tenderise the meat so that the short cooking method will result in soft, tender meat.
 Leave this for 20 minutes at room temperature.

 3. Meanwhile, prep all the other ingredients as described above.

 4. Once you are ready to cook, gently heat 5 tablespoons of rapeseed oil in a wok and fry the 10 chillies (the ones torn in half) and the Sichuan peppercorns for around a minute.
 They will become lovely and fragrant but make sure you don't burn them.
 Turn off the heat and remove them from the wok, leaving as much of the oil in the wok as you can.

 5. Using a knife (or grind in a pestle and mortar) chop the chillies and peppercorns into a coarse paste.
 Keep to one side.

 6. Reheat the wok and stir-fry the vegetables in the residual oil.
 This will only take a minute - you want them to stay crunchy.
 Remove from the wok and place in your serving dish.

 7. Add a little more fresh oil and keeping the wok on a low heat, add in the chilli bean paste.
 Cook for a minute and then add in the finely chopped dry chillies and the chopped ginger and garlic.
 Keep cooking gently for a further minute until the garlic and ginger have softened.

 8. Pour in the chicken stock and increase the heat to bring to the boil, then turn the heat down.